preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.
 + **Show Navigation**: If navigation icons for the users to use for rolling should be shown, select this option.
 Available for "Dynamic Roller" only.
 + **Show Paging**: Available for "Dynamic Roller" only.
 Small icons shown on exah post, users can use to page back and fort.
+See image below for an example.
 + **Show Rating**: If the rating for the page(s) displayed should be shown, select this option.
 Available for "Listing With Image" only.
 + **Slider Type**: Select Horisontal slider or Vertical slider.
 Available for "Dynamic Roller" only.
 + **Slider Size**: Select the size of the slider here: Small, Medium, Large or Extra large.
 Available for "Dynamic Roller" only.